szymonmichalski/starid-1/docs/index.md

+*6.3.2017*

+next two weeks will pretty much be about vacation, so good time to a bit of mid range planning. clearly r2017a with images going in parallel into lb and rb is first. this could follow on into a c++ kernel for dynamically generating images within tensorflow.

 *5.3.2017*

 triangle based identification is now working for mmnist style images. this was really a challenge. [here's](images/itworks.png) an image of the eureka moment. nice convergence over nineteen triangles.